triska/clpfd/README.md

    ![Magic hexagon grid](figures/magic_hexagon.png) ![Magic hexagon solution](figures/magic_hexagon_solution.png)

-   This is an example of a task that looks very simple, yet is almost impossibly hard to solve manually.
-It is easy to solve with CLP(FD).
+   This is an example of a task that looks very simple at first, yet is almost impossibly hard to solve manually.
+It is easy to solve with CLP(FD) constraints though.
+Use the constraint solver to show that the solution of this task is unique up to isomorphism.

 6. [**n_queens.pl**](n_queens.pl): Model the so-called [*N-queens
    puzzle*](https://en.wikipedia.org/wiki/Eight_queens_puzzle) with CLP(FD)